Mert30/YZTA-Bootcamp-Group-110/README.md

 	- BLoC Architecture Refactoring: The codebase was restructured according to the BLoC pattern for better maintainability and scalability.

 - **Sprint Retrospective**
+	- What Went Well: Problems encountered during the sprint were quickly addressed, and the team focused on finding solutions collaboratively.
+Effective communication and teamwork were achieved among the team members.
+Additionally, the transition to the BLoC architecture made the project’s code structure more organized and maintainable.

+	- What Could Be Improved: To enhance the security of the GitHub repository, measures such as branch protection rules could be implemented.
+Moreover, using the project management tool Jira more actively and consistently could provide benefits in the next sprint.